Most college students, especially those unfamiliar with career fairs, view the prospect of attending a job fair with some trepidation.

 10. Effective follow-up after the program will be essential for moving your employment prospects forward.
 Make sure you get the contact information for any of the interesting recruiters with whom you have met.
 As soon as possible after you leave the event, compose a communication to them which briefly conveys why the firm is an excellent fit given your background.
 Make sure that you communicate a strong sense of your interest in a future meeting with the organization to further explore opportunities.

-Thoughtful preparation prior to a job fair, effective execution at the event, and high quality follow-up after the program can go a long way towards generating job offers from your next career fair experience.
+Thoughtful preparation prior to a job fair, effective execution at the event, and high quality follow-up afterward can go a long way towards generating job offers from your career fair experience.

 More About Career Fairs: How to Get the Most Out of a Job Fair